mbgough/DRoT-4-UNiTED/README.md

 # DRoT-4-UNiTED
-Final version of DROT 4 for the UNiTED research project In this repository, you can find the code relating to DROT 4 of the UNiTED Project (http://united.inesctec.pt/) Also included is a accepted conference paper presented at EEEIC 2020 titled: 'Optimisation of Prosumers’ Participation in Energy Transactions'
+Final version of DROT 4 for the UNiTED research project In this repository, you can find the code relating to DROT 4 of the UNiTED Project.
+Also included is a accepted conference paper presented at EEEIC 2020 titled: 'Optimisation of Prosumers’ Participation in Energy Transactions'